 Homeownership credits

 The IRS often provides tax credits related to homeownership that can be beneficial to you.
-These can sometimes include credits for qualified energy property upgrades, safety items, or changes to make your home more energy efficient.
-Saving receipts for any home improvement is generally a good rule of thumb.
+These can sometimes include credits for qualified home improvements and more.
+That said, saving receipts for any improvement is generally a good rule of thumb.
 In addition to helping you keep track of when you made home upgrades, you can use these records to discuss what may be tax deductible as a homeowner with your accountant or tax professional.